 Aimee Gagnon Fogg has researched many of those killed during the war and buried at Henri-Chapelle American Cemetery.
 She has published her research in longer format within several books and a website.

 Special segment on the Jews who escaped the Nazis and returned with the U.S. Army to fight Hitler during WWII.
 (Subscription may be required)

 Stephan H. Lewy, Holocaust Resource Center of Buffalo.

 “Ritchie Boys” used their language skills to win American battlefield victories by gaining critical tactical information from German POWs.
 Another Ritchie Boy and former child refugee, who eventually settled in Buffalo, NY, Stephan Lewy, obtained tactical information from German POW’s that enabled American Forces to destroy a German infantry division.
 He was also part of a contingent of troops who opened Buchenwald concentration camp, learning first-hand the horrors of antisemitic Nazi policies towards Jews.

 Well in his 90s, Stephan Lewy made his testimony available through the Holocaust Resource Center of Buffalo and through interviews in many outlets including the Buffalo News.
-He has spoken about his life as a child refugee, Kristallnacht, his training at Camp Ritchie and his work during the war as a part of US military forces, among many other experiences.
+He spoke about his life as a child refugee, Kristallnacht, his training at Camp Ritchie and his work during the war as a part of US military forces, among many other experiences.
 His archives are available online in part through the Holocaust Resource Center and more extensively through the United States Holocaust Memorial Museum.

 - Report about the murder of Kurt Jacobs and Murray Zappler, and the trial of Curt Bruns for war crimes.